rbpollock/labboNetwork/docs/guides/reputation-mining-client.md

 Private key of the miner account which the client will sign reputation mining contract transactions with.

-#### `--colonyNetworkAddress`
+#### `--labboNetworkAddress`

-The address of the Colony Network's `EtherRouter`.
-See [Upgrades to the Colony Network](../concepts/upgrades) for more information about the EtherRouter design pattern.
+The address of the Labbo Network's `EtherRouter`.
+See [Upgrades to the Labbo Network](../concepts/upgrades) for more information about the EtherRouter design pattern.
 This address is static on all networks, with the `arbitrum-sepolia` address of `0x7777494e3d8cce0D3570E21FEf820F9Fee077777` and the `arbitrum` address of `0xCCcccdCC0CcF6C708D860e19353c5f9a49ACccCc`

 #### `--dbPath`